softrebel/fastapi-instagram-api/README.md

 ## Requirements:
 - python 3.8
 - install dependencies using `pip install -r requirements.txt`
-- Copy `.env.sample` and rename it to `.env`.
+- Copy `.env.sample` and rename it to `.env.local`.
 Then fill the variables
 - Create MongoDb database with name `SinaDb`